AdamSikorski/Football-Analysis-Dashboard/README.md

 I was responsible for doing visualisations.

 ## Technologies
-This project was about data analysis .
-There are key steps in a process of data analysis.<br />
+This project was about data analysis.
+Data analysis is a process made of following steps: <br />
 <br />
 **1) Data extraction and some pre-processing of data.**<br />
 We used Python to do that.
 Key libraries in Python to do the data scraping were: Requests, BeautifulSoup, Pandas, Numpy.<br />